Estimating Large Language Model Capabilities without Labeled Test Data: Confidence Profile Meta-Model

 \subsection{Meta-Model Architectures}

 We choose meta-models that are easy to train and contain far fewer parameters than LLMs for computational efficiency.
 In this paper, we consider three meta-model architectures.
-First, we use \textbf{$k$ Nearest Neighbors regression ($k$-NN)}, which measures feature similarity by Euclidean Distance.
-In the context of this paper, $k$-NN retrieves the confidence profile from the in-distribution datasets that are most similar to the test dataset confidence profile and predicts based on the observed ICL accuracy on the retrieved in-distribution datasets.
+First, we use \textbf{$k$ Nearest Neighbors regression ($k$-NN)}, which measures feature similarity.
+In the context of this paper, $k$-NN retrieves the most similar confidence profile from the seen datasets to the test dataset confidence profile and predicts based on the observed ICL accuracy on the retrieved in-distribution datasets.
 We use the implementation in scikit-learn library.\footnote{\url{https://scikit-learn.org/}} Second, we use a two-layer \textbf{Multilayer Perceptron (MLP)} that takes confidence feature vectors as input.
 Third, we use the tree-based method \textbf{XGBoost} \cite{chen2016xgboost} with the same confidence features.
-We use XGBoostRegressor implemented in the XGBoost library\footnote{\url{https://xgboost.readthedocs.io/en/stable/}} and tune the hyperparameters using 300 runs of random search. \footnote{We also considered linear models but did not include them here as they perform much worse in estimating ICL accuracies.}
+We use XGBoostRegressor implemented in the XGBoost library\footnote{\url{https://xgboost.readthedocs.io/en/stable/}} and tune the hyperparameters as described in Appendix \ref{app:implementations}.\footnote{We also considered linear models but did not include them here as they perform much worse in estimating ICL accuracies.}